-Using Backendless as a primary platform, Josh created the Tacoma Japantown Walking Tour app, which can be accessed from the Play Market and the App Store.
+Using Backendless as a primary platform, a Backendless user named Josh created the Tacoma Japantown Walking Tour app, which can be accessed from the Google Play Store and the Apple App Store.
 Built to facilitate visits to the historic Nihonmachi (Japantown) of Tacoma, WA, this app offers practical, and creative help.
 Maps indicate major points of interest for tourists with both historic and modern images to add value to every location.
-Essay links that have been compiled by noted historian, Michael Sullivan, and writer Tamiko Nimura, provide additional historical information for visitors.
+Essay links that have been compiled by noted historian Michael Sullivan and writer Tamiko Nimura provide additional historical information for visitors.

 Josh had been searching for a product that would offer a flexible backend with intelligent push notifications support for his projects.
 Using an awkward process of taking images and loading these onto Josh’s iPad Pro, Michael and Tamiko shared these with visitors when guiding them around the site.
 After several tours using this method, Josh decided to find a solution by creating an app where visitors could access images for themselves.
 After the app grew in popularity they realized that the tour could be self-guided, leading to the creation of current, comprehensive changes to the app.

 Backendless does away with all the hard slog involved in this type of project.
-The software encompasses a flexible database and API, while providing extensive storage for data since the product incorporates a scalable cloud-based solution.
+Our platform encompasses a flexible database and APIs while providing extensive storage for data since the product incorporates a scalable cloud-based solution.
 All of this means that developers can concentrate on the integration of front-end data interaction.
 These features are predominantly useful when cooperating with groups who have limited resources.
 ‘Backendless further includes a sandbox as a flexible deployable solution when the product is ready to be tested,’ – says Joshua.

 The technology stack supporting this app consists of Backendless, Swift (iOS), Java (Android) and WordPress.
 The functional set on which this app is based includes :